jeqo/jeqo.github.io-src/content/post/2017-01-08-kafka-container-scalability.md

 {{< highlight yaml >}}
-jeqo@jeqo-Oryx-Pro:.../single-node-kafka-cluster$ docker-compose up -d Creating network "singlenodekafkacluster_default" with the default driver Creating singlenodekafkacluster_zookeeper_1
+jeqo@jeqo-Oryx-Pro:.../single-node-kafka-cluster$ docker-compose up -d Creating network "kafkacluster_default" with the default driver Creating kafkacluster_zookeeper_1
-Creating singlenodekafkacluster_kafka_1
+Creating kafkacluster_kafka_1
 {{< /highlight >}}

 If you want to communicate with the cluster from your application's